 The dreaded muscle cramp.
 It’s that sudden onset of intense pain that gets you scrambling for relief and wondering what you did to deserve such punishment.

 So what exactly are muscle cramps, and can you do anything to stop them before they sneak up on you?
-Read on to understand the causes and preventive solutions of this painful condition that can put a major hitch in your running routine.
+Read on to understand what causes muscle cramps and the solutions to this painful condition that can put a major hitch in your running routine.

 We’ve all experienced that clenching pain in the calf or thigh that seems to come out of nowhere.
 You probably wonder exactly what’s going on when the charley horse strikes.
 Essentially, your muscle contracts suddenly and involuntarily in a spasm that you can’t control.
 Ouch!